vatsamail/django-rest/README.md

 ## Notes:
 * All the mini projects are developed using 3.6.5 version
 * The mini projects are located in sub folders
+* Every mini project will contain its own set of requirements.txt (pip freeze) and db.sqlite3 database file
+* Every mini project needs a superuser.
+I have used Username(admin), Email(), Password(superuser)
 * The mini projects do not contain explicit documentation.
 The generic README.md and knowledge of Django should help you to understand the flow without any hassle.
 * If you are new to Django, please refer to the following links